BAMeScience/equitrain/README.md

 ## Advanced Features

 ### Multi-GPU and Multi-Node Training

 Equitrain supports multi-GPU and multi-node training using `accelerate`.
 Example scripts are available in the `resources/training` directory.

 ### Dataset Preparation

 Equitrain provides scripts for downloading and preparing popular datasets such as Alexandria and MPTraj.
 These scripts can be found in the `resources/data` directory.

 ### Pretrained Models

 Initial model examples and configurations can be accessed in the `resources/models` directory.

----

-## License
-Equitrain is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-## Acknowledgments
-We thank the open-source community for supporting the development of machine learning interatomic potentials and related tools.